dfwcnj/edgarquery/README.md

 [--submission {SC 13D,13F-HR,DEF 14A,8-K,10-K,10-Q}]<br/>
 [--link] [--directory DIRECTORY] [--show]<br/>
 <br/>
-find the most recent X-K for cik<br/>
+find the most recent submission for a ticker or cik for some common<br/>
+submissƣons.<br/>
 <br/>
 options:<br/>
 -h, --help            show this help message and exit<br/>